Code-Institute-Submissions/MSP-7/README.md

 -	As a Visually impaired user I want to know that all non-text elements have planned alt text equivalents
 -	As a User I want to be able to quickly view the weather for my local area
 - As a User I want to be able to change the location of the weather information being provided
-- As a User I want to be notified if an incorrect city has been entered
+- As a User I want to be notified if an incorrect location has been entered
+- As a User I want to be able to use this application on both my desktop/computer and mobile device

 Functional Developer stories:
 -	As a Developer I want all external links to open in a new browser tab